 This is the safety alert symbol.
-It is used to alert you to potential personal injurnative hazards.
-Obey all safety messages that follow this symbol to avoid possible injurnaria or death.
-A WARNING A warning A warning A warning A warning A warning A warning A warning NOTICE A NOTICE indicates special precautions that must be taken to avoid damage vehicle or other property. ТІР A TIP provides key information to make procedures easier or clearer.
+It is used to alert you to potential personal injury hazards.
+Obey all safety messages that follow this symbol to avoid possible injury or death.
+A WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+NOTICE CE A NOTICE indicates special precautions that must be taken to avoid damage to the vehicle or other property.
+TIP A TIP provides key information to make procedures easier or clearer.